flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 fm.sapply(m1, "neg")
 ```

 **Aggregation** takes multiple elements and outputs a single element.
+These functions require aggregation element operators as shown above, but can also take any binary operators with the same input and output element type.

 * `fm.agg(fm, FUN)`: aggregates over the entire vector or matrix.
 * `fm.agg.mat(fm, margin, FUN)`: aggregates over each individual row or column of a matrix and outputs a vector.